 - 33. In 1977 Saskatchewan Christian Centre Inc. was incorporated.
 In 2018 it changed its registered name to Mile Two Church Inc.. - 34.
-In the intervening years, the corporate entity operated the Church and in or about 1982 began providing educational programming under the name Christian Centre Academy.
-It has since rebranded its educational programming and operations as Legacy Christian Academy. - 35.
-Mile Two Church Inc. continues to operate Legacy Christian Academy, providing K-12 education as a registered qualified independent school, and is a member of the Saskatchewan Association of Independent Church Schools. - 36.
+In the intervening years, the corporate entity operated the Church and in or about 1982 began providing educational programming under the name Christian Centre Academy with the approval of, or acquiescence by, the Ministry.
+Christian Centre Academy has since rebranded its educational programming and operations as Legacy Christian Academy.

+- 35. Mile Two Church Inc. continues to operate Legacy Christian Academy, providing K-12 education as a registered qualified independent school, and is a member of the Saskatchewan Association of Independent Church Schools. - 36.
 In the early years of operation, the School was operated in the former Richmond Heights School in Saskatoon.
 The operation of the School, and Church, have since relocated to 102 Pinehouse Drive, in the City of Saskatoon. - 37.
 The School curriculum is and was based heavily on programs developed or promoted by Accelerated Christian Education. - 38.
 The School and Church are deeply integrated, with students compelled to carry out activities and efforts of and for the benefit of the Church, attendance at Church programming being compulsory for all students, and with education, influence, and authority of the School and Church, and their respective representatives, exercised over the students at all times.
-As stated by the Defendant Ken Schultz, "The church is the school and the school is the church."

-- 39. The objectives and teachings of the Church and School rely heavily on the Principal Defendants' viewpoints and teachings, particularly those of its founder Keith Johnson.
-These objectives and teachings permeated the policies and procedures of the School and the Church. - 40.
-Integral to the objectives, policies and procedures of the School and of the Church was the concept and practice of ensuring obedience and compliance of the children attending the School or Church, through intimidation, coercion, isolation, fear, and threat of physical abuse. - 41.
-The principles promulgated by the Principal Defendants, and particularly Keith Johnson, promoted corporal discipline of children for all manner of conduct, including trifling and trivial conduct. - 42.
-Such principles are expressed in publications by Keith Johnson and Mile Two Church Inc. and include, but are not limited to: - a.
+As stated by the Defendant Ken Schultz, "The church is the school and the school is the church." - 39.
+The objectives and teachings of the Church and School rely heavily on the Principal Defendants' viewpoints and teachings, particularly those of its founder Keith Johnson.
+These objectives and teachings permeated the policies and procedures of the School and the Church.
+The Ministry knew, or ought to have known, these viewpoints, teachings and objectives. - 40.
+Integral to the objectives, policies and procedures of the School and of the Church was the concept and practice of ensuring unquestioning obedience and compliance by the children attending the School or Church, through intimidation, coercion, isolation, fear, and threat of physical abuse. - 41.
+The principles promulgated by the Principal Defendants, and particularly Keith Johnson, and carried out by the Individually Named Defendants, promoted corporal discipline of children for all manner of conduct, including trifling and trivial conduct.

+- 42. Such principles are expressed in publications by Keith Johnson and Mile Two Church Inc. (publications the Ministry knew of, or ought to have known of), and include, but are not limited to: - a.
 "If you desire for your child to become obedient and willing to accept God's standards as his own, you will have to utilize the process that God designed to obtain those results."; - b.
 "Susanna Wesley said she disciplined each of her children until their will was broken.
 The liberal humanists of our day would go into immediate shock at such a statement.
 But in Ps.
 143:10, the psalmist prayed for God to teach him to do His will.
 Jesus said, "I came not to do my will, but to do the will of my Father.""; - c.
 "A baby cries.
 Mommy rushes over to the crib and coos: "What's the matter with Little Precious?
 Mommy doesn't want Little Precious to cry."
 So mommy holds Little Precious, and Little Precious stops crying.
 Shortly, mommy realizes that she's got work to do, so she puts Little Precious down.
 The minute she does, what happens?
 Right!
 Little Precious starts crying again.